6ag/BaoKanIOS/BaoKanIOS/Pods/Alamofire/README.md

           }
 ```

 > The `response` serializer does NOT evaluate any of the response data.
 It merely forwards on all the information directly from the URL session delegate.
-We strongly encourage you to leverage the other responser serializers taking advantage of `Response` and `Result` types.
+We strongly encourage you to leverage the other response serializers taking advantage of `Response` and `Result` types.

 #### Response Data Handler